Latest Updates

 While airflow isn’t a factor in picking up surface debris, it is in cleaning hair, especially vacuuming long strands.

-None of these products has an active anti-tangle system with soft roller attachments, so it relies primarily on airflow to prevent anything from tangling.
+None of these products has an active anti-tangle system with soft roller attachments, so they rely primarily on airflow to prevent tangling.

 And the V10 picked up a higher percentage across the board, except for eleven-inch hair.